KTorres23/tpsDig-Data-Processing/README.md

 * File with annotated landmark data from tpsDig2 (Rohlf 2004).
 * File with a list of Unique Identifier Codes (UICs) that corresponds to each specimen and its data.
   * E.g., a UIC may contain species, sex, and specimen ID# and appear as 'FAWM0054', where FAW = fall armyworm (species), M = male (sex), and 0054 = ID#54.
-  * This file should be named "OFFICIAL-UICs-CleanedData.txt"; otherwise, the name in [Open OFFICIAL tpsDIG Data Cleanup.py](OFFICIAL-tpsDIG-Data-Cleanup.py) should be modified.
+  * This file should be named "OFFICIAL-UICs-CleanedData.txt"; otherwise, the name in [OFFICIAL tpsDIG Data Cleanup.py](OFFICIAL-tpsDIG-Data-Cleanup.py) should be modified.
   * The UICs should be separated by a new line.
 See below for an example:

 ```